 Guadalajara entered the tournament in the round of 16 stage after being granted automatic qualification by the South American football confederation (CONMEBOL) after being disqualified from the competition last year due to the swine flu epidemic.

-They will become the second Mexican side to play in the finals and midfielder Edgar Mejia is excited at the prospect.
+They will become the second Mexican side to play in the finals and midfielder Edgar Mejia admitted he cannot wait to be involved.